chhiara/git-annex-tutorial/README.md

 # decentralized git annex repositories setup
 ## set-up git-annex repo on a local machine

-First, git-annex has to be installed in a local machine.
+In all machine we want to use git-annex, the software has to be installed.
 ```shell
 $ sudo apt-get install git-annex
 ```